DimasSup/DSControls/README.md

+#### **DSViewAnimationSequence**
-**DSViewAnimationSequence**  - animations sequence, do all animations one by one.
+Animations sequence, do all animations one by one.
 Callback will be called when all animations will be finished.
 Add animations to sequence with instance method:
 ```objective-c
 -(void)addAnimation:(__kindof DSViewBaseAnimation*)anim;